-Students are considered for financial aid eligibility based on federal, state and institutional guidelines.
+Students are considered for financial aid eligibility based on federal, state, and institutional guidelines.
 The Financial Aid Office is here to assist you through the application process.
-We are located at the Richland Campus.
-Our hours are 8:00 a.m. to 5:00 p.m., Monday through Friday, with extended hours on Monday until 7:00 p.m.
-Students and parents may also contact us by email or phone at sfs@pennhighlands.edu or 814-262-6454.
+Students and parents may also contact us by email or phone at sfs@pennhighlands.edu or 814.262.6454.